A Comic Book Revolution?

 What options do independent creators have to publish and distribute their comics?

 Traditional print has been the dominant way for ages, which is not really an option for the independent creator or publisher.
 The big print houses require a 3000 run minimum which is a very huge investment upfront for anyone, along with the task of establishing a distribution network to get your comic in front of any audience.
 If you are not coming from a big name, you more than likely will not get the exposure needed for comic book stores to take a chance on that indie comic of yours.

 The second option and more often the one chosen by the independent comic book creator is putting your comic online.
 This poses several problems due to the amount of time and money needed to put your comic online and get people to it.
 Creators not only need to take the time to build a website, they need to find ways to optimize it for search (SEO).

 Too Much Hinders Creativity

 SEO (search engine optimization) is needed for the following reason; imagine your website is the needle and the universe is the haystack.
 Without SEO and marketing, that is about how hard it is to stumble upon a specific website.
-There was 1.8 Billion websites (And trillions of web pages) on the Internet in 2018, and that number is continually growing.
+There were 1.8 Billion websites (And trillions of web pages) on the Internet in 2018, and that number is continually growing.
 Now you can start to understand why it is a miracle we have any independent comic books at all.

 All this time, energy and money spent with the very real reality of not making any profit.